eduvpn/documentation/SCALING.md

 * `tcp/80`
 * `tcp/443`

-They have a higher risk of working in restricted networks.
+They have a higher chance of working in restricted networks.
 If they are made available through `vpnProtoPorts`, or `exposedVpnProtoPorts` one UDP and one TCP port is picked at random from the special ports, that way at most 4 "remotes" are listed in the client configuration, e.g.: